Desperately Seeking Susan: Production

+Orion chairman Mike Medavoy initially campaigned for Barbra Streisand to play the title role.
 The filmmakers initially wanted Diane Keaton and Goldie Hawn to play Roberta and Susan, but the director decided to cast newcomers Arquette and Madonna instead and the studio wanted the movie to have younger actors in order to appeal to younger filmgoers.
 Bruce Willis was up for the role of Dez and Melanie Griffith was up for the role of Susan.
-Madonna barely obtained the role over Ellen Barkin and Jennifer Jason Leigh.
+Madonna obtained the role over Ellen Barkin and Jennifer Jason Leigh.
 Suzanne Vega also auditioned for the role.
 The Statue of Liberty can be seen in the movie when it was still covered in scaffolding during its two-year renovation.
 Costume designer Santo Loquasto designed Susan's distinctive jacket (supposedly first worn by Jimi Hendrix), basis of the plot of mistaken identity.

 The movie was inspired in part by the movie Céline et Julie vont en bateau (Céline and Julie Go Boating) (1974).
 It also has an alternate ending included on the DVD, in which Susan and Roberta are invited to Egypt after helping return the earrings.
 They are depicted next to the pyramids on camels.
 Seidelman cut this scene, saying that it was unnecessary and audiences at the test screenings thought the film should have already ended much earlier (as explained on the DVD).
 The science fiction film The Time Travelers (1964) is playing in scenes 6 and 23 (melts at the movie's ending).
 All the scenes featuring Dez working as a projectionist were filmed at Bleecker Street Cinema.
 The scene with Roberta and Gary in their kitchen shows Roberta watching Alfred Hitchcock's Rebecca (1940).

-The movie was filmed during the late summer and early fall of 1984, early in Madonna's rise to popularity, and was intended to be an R-rated feature.
-After the success of her 1984–85 hits "Like a Virgin" and "Material Girl" from her Like a Virgin album, the movie was trimmed in content by Orion Pictures to get a PG-13 rating in order to also market the film to Madonna's teenage fanbase.

 The interior and exterior shots of The Magic Club were filmed at the Audubon Ballroom in Washington Heights.
 Some scenes were filmed at Danceteria, a club that Madonna frequented and which gave her a start in the music business.
 Separated-at-birth triplets Robert Shafran, Eddy Galland and David Kellman have a cameo role, reportedly at Madonna's personal invitation.